-In our “Fletcher Reads the Newspaper” series we pick several hot news items each semester and gather an interdisciplinary panel of Fletcher experts to examine the issues.
-From there we invite students to approach the problem as they would a case study to offer solutions and strategies to solve the issues.
+In our “Fletcher Reads the Newspaper” series, we pick several hot news items each semester and gather an interdisciplinary panel of Fletcher experts to examine the issues.
+From there, we invite students to approach the problem as they would a case study by offering solutions and strategies to solve the issues.

-Learn more about these conferences:
+Learn more about them here: